 Goodwill represents the excess of the purchase price over the fair market value of net assets of the acquired business at the date of acquisition.
 We test goodwill for impairment annually in our fiscal fourth quarter using a two-step process.
 The first step identifies potential impairment by comparing the fair value of our reporting units to their carrying value.
 If the fair value is less than the carrying value, the second step measures the amount of impairment, if any.
 The impairment loss is the amount by which the carrying amount of goodwill exceeds the implied fair value of that goodwill.
 For purposes of our goodwill impairment testing, we have identified our reporting units as our operating segments.
 Presently, only the Services segment and International segment, specifically Physical Acoustics Ltd., or PAL, a division within the International segment, have goodwill.
 The fair value of the reporting unit is determined using a market approach valuation model, specifically the quoted price method, and an income approach valuation model, specifically discounted cash flows.
 Our discounted cash flow analysis incorporates the following key assumptions: growth projections, our weighted average costs of capital, future capital expenditures and tax rates.
 There have been no significant changes in the assumptions and methodologies used for valuing goodwill since the prior year.
 There was \$44.3 million and \$38.6 million of goodwill at May 31, 2010 and 2009, respectively.
-The fair value of our reporting units significantly exceeds the carrying value of these reporting units in fiscal 2010.
-A material negative change in our key assumptions would need to occur for our step one tests to review intangible assets subject to amortization periodically to determine if any adverse condition exists or change in circumstances has occurred that would indicate impairment or change in useful life.
+The fair value of our reporting units significantly exceeds the carrying value of these reporting units for fiscal 2010 and 2009.
+Accordingly, there have been no impairments of goodwill.
+There were no impairment indicators present in the reporting units in fiscal 2010.
+A material negative change in our key assumptions would need to occur for our step one tests to indicate an impairment.
+Intangible assets are recorded at cost, with finite lives and are amortized on a straight-line basis over their estimated useful lives.
+We review intangible assets subject to amortization periodically to determine if any adverse condition exists or change in circumstances has occurred that would indicate impairment or change in useful life.
 If impairment exists, and it is determined that there is no recoverability, an impairment charge is recorded.